Skip to main content

 Abstract

 This collection consists of the personal papers of researcher Henry P. Anderson.
-The materials cover to agricultural labor conditions; corporate agriculture and farm economy; pesticide use and effect on workers; agriculture-related legislation; farmer associations; and labor, religious and political organizing efforts to improve agricultural working conditions.
-Includes extensive correspondence and news clippings, and Anderson’s research into the California Bracero program during his graduate program at U.C.
+The materials cover agricultural labor conditions; corporate agriculture and farm economy; pesticide use and effect on workers; agriculture-related legislation; farmer associations; and labor, religious and political organizing efforts to improve agricultural working conditions.
+Includes extensive correspondence and news clippings, and Anderson’s research into the Bracero Program during his graduate program at University of California, Berkeley.

 The Bracero Program was a binational agreement between the U.S. and Mexico to import temporary agricultural workers to fill labor shortages.
 In California, the California Dept. of Employment managed the program which primarily served corporate agriculture.